unlockopen/www.unlockopen.com-v4/src/articles/w3c-doesnt-help.md

 Alternatively, increasing the membership fee by only $200 a year would create a $90K fund overnight!
 Of course, you’d want that as percentage increase instead.
 But I can’t tell you what that percentage would be without divulging W3C’s budget.
 Let’s just say that I doubt any member would notice the difference.

 The reason W3C hasn’t invested in its invited experts more so far isn’t because it doesn’t have the money, it’s because it prioritizes other things.
 That’s a choice, not a fatality.

----

-_Full disclosure: I was a W3C Advisory Committee Representative for a number of years.
-I have been a W3C fellow.
-I have been an invited expert in a number of W3C working groups editing specifications on clients’ behalf (so I was paid, this is not common).
-I am still listed as an invited expert for the WebApps WG, but have stopped editing the WebIDL spec for over a year.
-I joined TPAC this year and paid the full onsite price for my TPAC ticket out of pocket.
-I opted-out of the 5% surcharge to cover for invited expert tickets because I believe funding invited experts should be at the core of W3C’s mission, not charity members can opt out of._